Sign up to our newsletter

 President and Chair

 Nick lives in the UK and is a former honorary professor of clinical medicine at University College London.
 Nick trained as a clinical academic endocrinologist and over 3 decades developed multidisciplinary obesity services at Guy’s, Luton, Cambridge, and University College London hospitals.
 From 2016-2022, Nick was Senior Principal Clinical Scientist, Global Medical Affairs, with Novo Nordisk in Denmark.
 His research on obesity and its related complications, is represented by 200 peer-reviewed papers and reviews, and more than 23 book chapters.
+Nick has been IPWSO President and Chair since 2025.

 Karin Clarke